RocketDerp/April14_2025/Media_Ecology/Everything_is_ME.md

 &nbsp;

-## Context Blidness, Filter Bubble
+## Context Blindness, Filter Bubble

 Consumers of the latest media can trap themselves in filter bubbles, getting entirely different views of the world from the media they consume.
 "Echo chambers".